-Land (freehold) includes ₹2,430,000, representing the Company's share of undivided land jointly owned with its subsidiaries, Royal Orchid Jaipur Private Limited and Royal Orchid South Private Limited
+Land (freehold) includes ₹2,430,000, representing the Company's share of undivided land jointly owned with its subsidiaries, Royal Orchid Jaipur Private Limited and Royal Orchid South Private Limited and other entities.

 ^{2.} Unless otherwise stated all assets are owned by the Company and none of the assets are given on lease.